 For taking this and many other challenging situations on, Josie is a hero to me and to her residents and families.

-Average user rating from: 98 user(s)
+Average editor rating from: 2 user(s)